MYOUSSF/mortgage-credit-risk/README.md

 ## Known Limitations

 1. **Prepayment is a competing risk only in Ch.10.** `12_competing_risks.py` treats voluntary prepayment properly, but chapters 1–5b still censor it: the Ch.1/Ch.2 12-month PD models, the Ch.5b discrete hazard and the Ch.5 Cox model all leave a prepaid loan out of the at-risk set without modelling why it left.
 For a 12-month horizon the distortion is small (the overstatement compounds with horizon), but any *lifetime* quantity taken from those chapters — including Ch.6's Stage 2/3 lifetime ECL PD input — inherits it.
-Ch.10 measures the size of the error; it does not retrofit the correction upstream.
+Ch.10 measures the size of the error: on the full dataset the naive figure is 27% too high at 24 months, 47% at 36 months and ~5× over the loan's life.
+It does not retrofit the correction upstream.
 2. **Ch.6's "lifetime" horizon is 5 years, not a lifetime.** `config.N_QUARTERS = 20` caps every projection at 20 quarters.
-Switching Ch.6 from contractual maturity to expected life (~49 vs ~342 months on the sample data) therefore changes ECL by very little, because the 60-month projection window binds long before either.
+Switching Ch.6 from contractual maturity to expected life (71 vs 308 months on the full dataset) therefore changes ECL by very little, because the 60-month projection window binds long before either.
 The expected-life correction is implemented, switchable and correct, but it will only move ECL materially if `N_QUARTERS` is raised to a genuine lifetime horizon.
 3. **Expected-life truncation is a hard cutoff, not a survival weighting.** Exposure drops to zero past the expected life.
 The fully correct treatment weights each quarter's exposure by the probability the loan is still alive, `S(q)`, which needs the per-loan survival *curve* rather than its integral.
 4. **Origination-time covariates are held flat in the CIF projection.** Both competing-risks specifications project each loan's covariates — including `refi_incentive`, the dominant prepayment driver — at their origination values.
 A genuine refinancing wave is therefore not anticipated, the same flat-projection caveat that applies to the Ch.5b PIT macro path.
+In the full-dataset run `refi_incentive` was absent altogether, because the PMMS file was missing at preprocessing (see [Data](#data)).
 5. **The `surv_*` OOT split is by origination date, not report date.** `split_pd()` cuts OOT by row, so a loan's months can straddle in-sample and OOT.
 That is harmless for a snapshot classifier but fatal for a survival model, whose duration is a property of the whole history. `split_survival()` therefore assigns whole loans by origination date.
 The two splits use the same `OOT_CUTOFF` but are not row-identical, so Ch.10 metrics are not directly comparable to Ch.1–5b metrics on "the same" OOT set.
 The train/OOS holdout is also drawn **per origination-year cohort** rather than in one pass over the combined panel — this is what lets `01` stream the panel to disk instead of concatenating ~30M loan-months in RAM, and it is safe because a Freddie Mac `sample_svcg_YYYY.txt` holds each loan's complete history, so no loan spans two cohorts.
 The design (loan-grouped, ~`OOS_FRAC` held out) is unchanged; which specific loans land in OOS differs from a single global draw.
 6. **Sentinel handling at load is global, not field-specific.** `load_orig_year()` applies one `na_values` list (`9`, `99`, `999`, …) to every origination column, but Freddie Mac's sentinels are field-specific (9999 FICO, 999 DTI/LTV/CLTV/MI%, 99 units/borrowers, 9 occupancy/channel/purpose).
 A legitimate `orig_cltv` or `orig_ltv` of exactly 99 is therefore read as missing.
 This predates the competing-risks work and is inherited by every chapter including `surv_*`; fixing it would change `pd_*` and so every downstream chapter's output, which is why it has been left as a documented defect rather than changed in passing.
-7. **LGD sample size:** ~150 defaults in the sample dataset.
+7. **LGD sample size:** ~150 defaults in the bundled sample dataset (the full dataset has 15,464 resolved defaults, of which 10,099 are in training).
 Pre-2010 crisis vintages recommended.
-This is the binding constraint on Ch.3: it is why the suite was reduced to three models with distinct purposes rather than four flexible mean estimators, why rare categorical levels are pooled into `"other"` before one-hot encoding (`property_state` alone would otherwise contribute ~50 indicators to a ~150-row regression, most identifying a single loan), and why every model carries an explicitly logged small-sample fallback.
+On the sample data this is the binding constraint on Ch.3: it is why the suite was reduced to three models with distinct purposes rather than four flexible mean estimators, why rare categorical levels are pooled into `"other"` before one-hot encoding (`property_state` alone would otherwise contribute ~50 indicators to a ~150-row regression, most identifying a single loan), and why every model carries an explicitly logged small-sample fallback.
 Check the run log for which fallbacks fired before quoting any LGD metric.
 8. **12-month window immaturity:** `filter_immature_right_censored()` drops loan-months too close to the dataset's true end to know their 12-month outcome (never-observed-to-default AND within 365 days of the panel's max `report_date`), so a right-censored active loan isn't mislabelled as a confirmed non-default.
 Rows with a known (even distant) `default_date` keep their label regardless of proximity to the cutoff.
 9. **No hyperparameter tuning:** Cross-validated grid search could improve OOT AUROC by 1–3 points.
 10. **Scenario LGD is population-level, not per-loan:** the macro ECL engine now anchors LGD to Ch.3's champion model output and scales it with scenario HPI (`scenario_lgd()`), rather than a flat 40% assumption — but every loan in a given scenario-quarter still gets the same LGD, since the OOS population scored for PD doesn't carry the LGD-specific features (`hpi_change_since_orig`, `mi_pct`, etc.) needed for true per-loan conditioning.
 A production system would persist those features alongside the PD population so LGD could vary by loan, not just by scenario and quarter.
 11. **Prior LGD results are invalid under the encoding fix:** before the Ch.3 rewrite, categoricals were label-encoded into integer codes and passed to the Fractional Response Model as continuous covariates — so an FRM coefficient on `property_state` described a single linear slope across alphabetically ordered states.
 The encoder was also fitted on `concat([train, oos, oot])`, leaking the evaluation splits' level sets into the training encoding.
 Both are fixed (train-only one-hot with a dropped reference level and rare-level pooling), but any FRM coefficient or metric produced before the fix should be regenerated, not quoted.
 12. **The two-stage LGD model's tail behaviour rests on a constant-precision beta:** stage 2 fits `logit(μ) = Xγ` with a single precision parameter φ shared across all loans, so the *spread* of partial losses is assumed not to vary with loan characteristics even though the *mean* does. `predict_quantile()` inherits that assumption, which matters precisely where it would be used — a downturn LGD read off a high quantile.
-Modelling φ with its own covariates is the natural extension and is not done here, because at ~150 observations (of which fewer still are interior) there is not enough data to identify it.
+Modelling φ with its own covariates is the natural extension and is not done here, because at ~150 observations on the sample data (of which fewer still are interior) there is not enough data to identify it.
+The full dataset's 8,937 interior training rows may be enough to try.
 13. **Ch.5 Cox model is superseded and its metrics are invalid:** `06_survival_analysis.py` collapses the panel to one row per loan and reads time-varying covariates off that last row — the month before default, for a defaulter — so its reported C-index is inflated by construction, and its horizon PDs are measured from origination rather than conditional on the loan's current age.
 Both are fixed in Ch.5b (`11_discrete_hazard.py`); the Cox script is retained for reference only.
 14. **Discrete hazard: PIT macro projection is flat.** The PIT horizon PD holds each loan's current `ur_3m_lag` / `hpi_change` constant across the whole projection — an explicit "conditions stay as they are today" assumption, not a forecast, since this pipeline contains no macro forecasting model.
 At long horizons a loan observed in a recession is projected as if the recession never ends (and one at a cyclical peak as if the expansion never does), so 24m–60m PIT PDs are more dispersed across loans than a mean-reverting path would produce.
 The TTC path is the mean-reverting counterpart, and `compute_conditional_horizon_pd()` accepts an explicit scenario path for anyone who wants one.
 15. **Discrete hazard: internal (delinquency) covariates are excluded.** `delinquency_indicator` and `delinquency_status` are deliberately absent from both hazard models — their future path is an outcome of the default process itself and cannot be projected over a multi-period horizon without a second model of delinquency transitions, and on the row before default they are near-deterministic in the target.
 The cost is that the models cannot distinguish a current loan from a seriously delinquent one with otherwise identical characteristics; for IFRS 9 that information drives staging instead (Ch.6's 30/90-DPD backstops), not the PD level.
 16. **Discrete hazard: the PD level depends on the sampling correction.** Both models are fitted on a case-control subsample (all events, non-events at rate `r`) and corrected by the King & Zeng logit shift `+log(r)`.
 The correction is exact under a logit link and is validated against the realised base rate in the metrics (`pred_obs_ratio`), but it does mean the absolute PD level — and therefore every ECL and capital figure derived from it — rests on that correction being right, where discrimination metrics would be unaffected by an error in it.
 Check `pred_obs_ratio` in `discrete_hazard_*_metrics.csv` before trusting any level-sensitive output.
 17. **Discrete hazard (XGBoost): trees extrapolate flat.** Beyond the oldest `loan_age` or the most extreme macro values seen in training, the boosted model's predicted hazard stops responding — a 300-month projection sees the same hazard as a 60-month one once past the training range, and a macro shock more severe than anything observed is treated as if it were the worst observed.
 The linear model extrapolates linearly in the logit (with a constant-extrapolated spline baseline).
 Neither is right; they are wrong differently, which is why both are kept.
+On the full dataset this is not academic.
+The two models' mean PDs agree within 0.05pp out to 60 months, but mean lifetime PD is 10.3% for the logit model and 18.1% for XGBoost.
+The logit spline's hazard falls after its ~120-month peak, while XGBoost holds its peak hazard flat for the rest of the projection.
+Lifetime PDs should not be quoted from either model until this is resolved.
 18. **Survival duration (Ch.5, historical):** in the superseded Cox script, duration is `loan_age` at the last retained pre-default observation, plus one reporting period for actual defaulters (since `extract_pd_rows()` drops the default row itself to prevent leakage in the binary target) — the closest recoverable approximation to true time-to-default given that constraint.
 19. **EAD amortization is schedule-only:** `amortized_ead()` projects a standard declining-balance schedule from current UPB/rate/remaining term; it does not model stochastic prepayment beyond that schedule, so realised future balances (and therefore realised EAD) could decline faster than projected.
 20. **LGD IPCW onset trigger is a proxy:** the workout-period truncation correction (`compute_ipcw_weights()`) defines "onset" as first reaching 90+ days past due — a standard regulatory default trigger, but distinct from (and possibly earlier than) the actual start of a formal workout/foreclosure process, which isn't separately recorded in the fields this pipeline reads.